RuoChen95/simple-flask-web-server/README.md

   3. Change directory to /vagrant and look around with ls.

 ### Setting up the database:

+  You can use the restaurantmenu.db directly or using the following command to creat a clean restaurantmenu.db:

   1. Create the database using the command:`python database_setup.py`
-  2. Use `python lotsofmenus.py` to populate the database
+  2. Use `python setmenus.py` to populate the database

   The database includes two tables:
   * The restaurant table includes the name and id.